 - Represent the Council and Mason through University-sponsored events

 Benefits of joining the Mason Parent and Family Council

 While Council members provide leadership and guidance in our efforts to engage parents and families, they also receive many benefits.
 The Council meets twice a year with university leadership to hear first-hand, timely news and information about George Mason.
-Council members may also attend Family Weekend and Sibs & Kids Weekend annually free of charge.
+Council members may also attend Fall Family Weekend and Spring Family Fling annually free of charge.
 Most importantly, members of the Mason Parent and Family Council will play a vital role in enhancing educational opportunities to the undergraduate student population at George Mason.

 Structure of the Council